adke/adke/README.md

 ## Hello Everyone, I’m Adish 👋

-#### I am currently an incoming student at the University of Waterloo who will be attending the Computer Engineering Program.
+#### I am currently a student at the University of Waterloo attending the Computer Engineering Program.
 - :iphone:My deepest passion and interest is programming and is why I have chosen to make this GitHub portfolio.
 For the entirety of my life, I have enjoyed solving complex puzzles and mathematical problems.
 Due to this reason, I have indulged myself into the tech world for some time now and initiated my coding adventure with Python at an introductory level.
 I then, switched to web design; developing my skills in JavaScript, HTML, and CSS at an entry level and later on, I extensively learned about Java.